-In the Project tool window, select the file or folder with the tests to run and choose Create run configuration on the context menu.
-Alternatively, choose on the main menu, then click and choose Behat from the list.
+In the Project tool window, select the file or folder with the tests to run and choose Create run configuration from the context menu.
+Alternatively, choose from the main menu, then click and choose Behat from the list.

 The tab is divided into 2 main areas:

 The left-hand area lets you drill down through all unit tests to see the succeeded and failed ones.
 You can filter tests, export results, and use the context menu commands to run specific tests or navigate to the source code.